Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the life policy has to inevitably pay out.

 Variable universal life insurance combines the features of variable and universal life insurance.
 You decide how premium dollars get invested and can adjust premium payments and the death benefit.

 You can diversify your investments through money market accounts to earn higher returns.
 But there’s an element of risk because it’s impossible to predict how the market will perform.
 Variable universal life insurance may be a good fit for people seeking maximum flexibility.

 Permanent Life Insurance Quotes

 Permanent life insurance is costlier than term life insurance due to the cash value component.
 However, premium rates are significantly different among different permanent life insurance policy types.
 In general, whole life premiums are higher than universal life for the same coverage amount.

 Both permanent and term life insurance provide financial protection to your loved ones upon your passing.
 But that’s pretty much where the similarities finish.

-Term life insurance covers you for a limited period of time, while permanent life covers you until death.
+Term insurance covers you for a limited period of time; while a permanent policy covers you until death, providing lifelong financial protection.
 Also, permanent policies — unlike term life insurance — build cash value.